gear-tech/gear-js/tools/txwrapper/README.md

 # Description

-This package provides helper functions for offline transactions generation for Gear pallet that can be used with the [@substrate/txwrapper-core](https://github.com/paritytech/txwrapper-core) package.
+This package is designed to provide convenient helper functions for generating offline transactions specifically tailored for the Gear pallet.
+It seamlessly integrates with the  [@substrate/txwrapper-core](https://github.com/paritytech/txwrapper-core) package, enabling efficient transaction handling.

 ## Installation